-Column 1 Current by-law Column 2 Proposed revision Column 3 Rationale Inconsistent with: Article 5 which establishes "a majority of members" as a quorum for a committee.
+Col umn 1 Column 2 Column 3 Cu rent by-law Proposed revision Rationale Inconsistent with: Article 5 which establishes "a majority of members" as a quorum for a committee.
 There are currently 18 members on ICRC.
 A quorum under Article 5 would be 10 members and under this by-law it would be three.
 19. Discipline Committee 19.
 Discipline Committee No change.
 Article 19 was revised to remove all membership maximums in September 2020.
 20. Fitness to Practise Committee 20.
 Fitness to Practise Committee No change.
 Article 20 was revised to remove all membership maximums in September 2020.
 21. Quality Assurance Committee 21.
 Quality Assurance Committee As per Article 17 re.
-Registration Committee 21.01 The Quality Assurance Committee shall be composed of 21.01 The Quality Assurance Committee shall be composed of i) not fewer than two or more than three elected councillors each of whom was elected as an RN; i) not fewer than two or more than three elected councillors each of whom was elected as an RN; ii) not fewer than one and more than two elected councillors each of whom was elected as an RPN; iii) not fewer than three and more than five public councillors; iii) not fewer than three and more than five public councillors; iv) not fewer than one or more than three RNs who are appointed committee members; and iv) not fewer than one or more than three RNs who are appointed committee members; and
+Registration Committee 1 The Quality Assurance Committee I be composed of 21.01 The Quality Assurance Committee shall be composed of i) not fewer than two or more than three elected councillors each of whom was elected as an RN; i) not fewer than two or more than three elected councillors each of whom was elected as an RN; ii) not fewer than one and more than two elected councillors each of whom was elected as an RPN; ii) not fewer than one and more than two elected councillor(s) each of whom was elected as an RPN; iii) not fewer than three and more than five public councillors; iii) not fewer than three and more than five public councillors; iv) not fewer than one or more than three RNs who are appointed committee members; and iv) not fewer than one or more than three RNs who are appointed committee members; and

-Column 1 Column 2 Proposed revision Column 3 Rationale v) not fewer than one or more than two RPNs who are appointed committee members. v) not fewer than one or more than two RPNs who are appointed committee members.
-Rauonale
+Column 1 Column 2 Column 3

+Current by-law Proposed revision Rationale

+v) not fewer than one or more than two RPNs who are appointed committee members. v) not fewer than one or more than two RPNs who are appointed committee members.